 Below is a list of roles that are available at ADI Labs.
 If you’re interested in more than one, it is possible to have a hybrid role.

-We are looking for people who are comfortable with the basics of programming.
-If you have not yet taken a programming course or have never programmed before, we recommend that you check out the other resources ADI has to offer first before applying to Labs.
+We are looking for developers who feel comfortable working with the various components of the web stack.
+They are expected to follow good design patterns, to participate in code reviews, and to adhere to the timelines set by the product managers.
+If you have not taken a programming course or have never programmed before, we recommend that you check out the other resources ADI has to offer first before applying to Labs.

 If you’re interested in designing beautiful products and user experiences, ADI Labs is the perfect place for you.
-Bonus points for knowing how implement your designs in code!
+This is different from graphic design, as we are looking for people with chops in web UI/UX.
+Bonus points for knowing how to implement your designs in code!

 Check out some current and previous ADI Labs projects!